 Anna Chen: Broadcast

-BBC: Anna Chen’s programmes for BBC Radio 4 (produced by Mukti Jain Campion and Chris Eldon-Lee of Culture Wise) were regularly Pick of the Day or Week in the national press.
-She set out to demystify and humanise the Chinese as a counterweight to the prevailing Yellow Peril stereotypes embedded in western culture.
+The BBC: Anna set out to break down sinophobic stereotypes and humanise east Asians in the media.
+Her programmes for BBC Radio 4 (produced by Mukti Jain Campion and Chris Eldon-Lee of Culture Wise) were regularly Pick of the Day or Week in the national press.

 She wrote and narrated the BBC Radio 4 play, Red Guard — Yellow Submarine (2005, produced by Pam Fraser Solomon), based on an extract from her memoir.

 Anna wrote and presented Madam Miaow’s Culture Lounge, an arts series, for Resonance 104.4FM.
 (2013-2015), launching with “Oh Other, where art thou?” looking at yellowface, blackface and ethnic minority representation in UK culture.

 Anna Chen: Theatre, Poetry & Press